UtrechtUniversity/src-python-example/README.md

 ```
 The terminal will tell you to close the terminal and open a new one.

-After opening a new terminal, create an activate the virtual environment:
+After opening a new terminal, make sure you are in the `src-python-example` folder and create and activate the virtual environment:

 ```
 uv sync